sofiamonsalve/bacterial_growth/README.md

 host = "yourhost"
 database = "BacterialGrowth"
 ```
-For more information go to the ^[Streamlit's documentation](https://docs.streamlit.io/develop/concepts/connections/secrets-management).
+For more information go to the [Streamlit's documentation](https://docs.streamlit.io/develop/concepts/connections/secrets-management).

 > [!IMPORTANT]
 > Secrets are private!
 Do not forget to add the path to the secrets.toml to your `.gitignore`.